All Products

 • Schema migration

-DTS migrates the schemas of the selected objects from the source database to the destination database.
+DTS migrates the schema definitions of the migration objects from the source database to the destination database.

 Operation type